 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

 Sampo Group measures the environmental impact of its own operations by calculating GHG emissions.
 Emissions reduction targets are set on subsidiary level, in order to acknowledge the characteristics of each individual company and its ability to set targets.
 Hastings, for example, is a CarbonNeutral® company and Topdanmark has set a goal to be carbon neutral by 2030.
-If has signed the Science-Based Targets initiative (SBTi) and committed to set science-based targets in accordance with the Paris Agreement to limit global warming to 1.5°C. The work to identify and set targets has already begun at If.
+If and Topdanmark have signed the Science-Based Targets initiative (SBTi) and committed to set science-based targets in accordance with the Paris Agreement to limit global warming to 1.5°C. The work to identify and set targets has already begun.

 If, Hastings, Mandatum, and Sampo plc offset the emissions caused by their own operations through certified offsetting projects.
 All carbon offset projects contribute significantly also to the United Nations Sustainable Development Goals (UN SDGs).